-To fulfill the objective of handling the fluctuating demand, as a factor of dynamics inside logistics, the respective simulation model is developed with several practical constraints and presumptions.
+To fulfil the objective of handling the fluctuating demand, as a factor of dynamics inside logistics, the respective simulation model is developed with several practical constraints and presumptions.
 These are representing the damping factor in conventional strategies to moderate the effects of fluctuating demand and reduction of bullwhip effect proliferation.

 After being processed in a plant the semi-finished products are buffered in an exit inventory -using the First in First out (FIFO) method- until a transportation order is released.
 The practical means of transportation in the scenario are trucks with a maximum capacity of 6 parts and a speed of 70 km/h.
 Every transportation order is regularly released with an interval of 4 hours, i.e. transport interval (TI).
 Every time a truck carries 4 to 6 products depends on the upstream load of the network.
+It is noticeable that the considered capacities for every element in the scenario are examined before to fulfil smoothly the average load of the raw materials in the upstream source.